 Restoration of chewing (mastication) and swallowing (deglutition)

-Restoration of facial cutaneous defects and contour
+Restoration of facial contour

 Consistently obtain a healed wound